humdrum-tools/humdrum-documentation/guide/ch25/index.md

 marked as "similar" for both pitch and duration.

-Finally, a word of caution is in order regarding the use of the **correl** command.
-Correlation coefficients indicate only the magnitude of the association between two sets of data.
+Finally, a word of caution is in order regarding the use of the
+<span class="tool">correl</span> command.
+Correlation coefficients indicate only the magnitude
+of the association between two sets of data.
 High correlation values can occur purely by chance.
 In particular, the noteworthiness (statistical significance) of a correlation value depends on the number of input